keithmcooper/OneBenthicRisk/README.md

 Sensitivity layer.
 Whilst the code includes lines for generating a random forest Sensitivity model, this is intended only as a quick look see.
-The final Sensitivity model, and associated confidence layer should be created using code from xxxxx.R 'PART 4: RANDOM FOREST MOELLING (SENSITIVITY and ASSEMBLAGES)', using input data (i.e. point sample sensitivity scores) generated in this file.
+The final Sensitivity model, and associated confidence layer should be created using code from xxxxx.R 'PART 4: RANDOM FOREST MODELLING (SENSITIVITY and ASSEMBLAGES)', using input data (i.e. point sample sensitivity scores) generated in this file.